 The Department of Homeland Security just announced 11 new foreign airports—located in nine countries—selected for possible Preclearance expansion.
-If approved, theses airports will offer Americans easier, smoother travel experiences.
-With Preclearance, travelers go through immigration, customs and agriculture inspection by US Customs and Border Protection before boarding their flights to America, rather than when they arrive in the US.
+If approved, these airports will offer Americans easier, smoother travel experiences.
+With Preclearance, travelers go through immigration, customs, and agriculture inspection by US Customs and Border Protection before boarding their flights to America, rather than when they arrive in the US.

 The Preclearance procedure not only reduces wait times at domestic gateways but also facilitates quicker connections to US domestic flights.
 This maximizes aircraft and gate utilization, as well.